Chapter 5

 “You miss home?”
 Kolo asked Goguk.

-“You will end up fat like vubu,” Kolo said.
+“You will end up fat like a vubu,” Kolo said.
 Giggled, adding, “When they get mad at each other, they shit and use their tail to fling it in all directions.”

-Kolo leaned close to Yathi.
+Kolo leaned closer.

 “Why are your eyes so?”